- Some facts on this list include: bed bugs eggs are the size of a pinhead. Adults grow to the size of an apple seed.

 Unused clutter around a bed bug’s habitat makes for excellent places to leave eggs and feces.
 Prevention treatments have no impact on magazines, newspapers, or mail.
 You have to throw them out.
 Don’t leave clothing lying around either.
 And never move items from one room to another.
 Take them straight to the wash or the trash.

+What kills bed bugs permanently?
 The best way to get rid of bed bugs naturally is with steam.
-Get yourself a steamer and you’re ready to treat unwanted guests.
+Get yourself a steamer, and you’re ready to treat unwanted guests.

 - Both pests and their eggs immediately die at temperatures of 212 degrees Fahrenheit.

 - Apply steam slowly and carefully to the folds and tufts of mattresses, along bed frames and sofa seams, and around edges and corners where bugs may hide.

 - Use steamer wands on your clothing and bedding.